How to Relieve Caregiver Stress: 4 Tips from Navy SEALs

 The toughest times give you the chance to shine and be awesome.
 Ok, it’s not the most comforting thought, but the mindset that you can get through it and that you’ll be proud of yourself later helps get you through the times that really suck.

 Do your best to meet the challenge and get through it.
-For example, when your older adult has made yet another giant mess, they’re trying to leave the house at 3am, or you’ve gotten their medical bill and it has thousands of dollars of incorrect charges.
+For example, when your older adult has made yet another giant mess, they’re trying to leave the house at 3 am, or you’ve received their medical bill, and it shows thousands of dollars in incorrect charges.

 4. Take a deep breath

-Next Step Get the full Navy SEAL perspective on managing stress at The Huffington Post
+Next Steps: Get the full Navy SEAL perspective on managing stress at The Huffington Post

 You might also like: